Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

     <i>The RTX API execution pipeline.
-     (a) Rays are traced in the ray generation shader and traversed through the acceleration structure. (b) During traversal rays are tested against primitives in the leaf nodes of the acceleration structure. (c) If an intersection is found the any hit shader is called.
-Note that for triangles the intersection shader is not needed as it is performed in hardware.
-After the traversal is complete the closest hit shader of the hit geometry is called if a hit was found (d), otherwise the miss shader is called (e).
+     (a) Rays are traced in the ray generation shader and traversed through the acceleration structure. (b) During traversal rays are tested against primitives in the leaf nodes of the acceleration structure.
+Note that for triangles the intersection shader is not needed as it is performed in hardware. (c) If an intersection is found the any hit shader is called.
+After the traversal is complete (d) the closest hit shader of the hit geometry is called if a hit was found, otherwise (e) the miss shader is called.
      These shaders then return control to the caller of TraceRay, or can make recursive trace calls.
 	</i></figcaption>